Columbia University College of Physicians and Surgeons: Academics

 Beginning in the fall of 2009, the medical school implemented a new curriculum that differed markedly from more traditional structures.
 The largest change involved a reduction in the number of preclinical months from twenty-four to eighteen and the expansion of the electives and selectives period to fourteen months.
 Each student now is required to spend four to ten months working on a scholarly project before graduation.

+Admissions

+Columbia is a top 20 medical school with a competitive ~1.9% acceptance rate.
+The program admitted just 140 students from over 7,000 applicants in the most recent cycle.
+Admitted students have strong academic profiles, with a median GPA of 3.90 and a median MCAT score of 522.

 Campus

 Situated on land overlooking the Hudson River and separated from Columbia's undergraduate campus in Morningside Heights by approximately fifty blocks and the neighborhood of Harlem, the Columbia University Medical Center has its own unique standing and identity.
 The campus comprises not only the College of Physicians and Surgeons, but also the College of Dental Medicine (formerly the School of Dental and Oral Surgery), the School of Nursing, the Mailman School of Public Health, the Presbyterian portion of NewYork-Presbyterian Hospital (including the Morgan Stanley Children's Hospital) and the New York State Psychiatric Institute.
 Affiliated hospitals include Harlem Hospital, Stamford Hospital in Stamford, Connecticut, and Mary Imogene Bassett Hospital in Cooperstown, New York.
 In August 2016 the Roy and Diana Vagelos Education Center, new 100,000-square-foot, 14-story glass medical education tower opened at 104 Haven Avenue, between 171st and 172nd Streets, near the northern tip of the campus.
 Housing options on Columbia's Medical Campus include Bard Hall and the Bard-Haven Towers, a complex of three, 31-story apartment buildings overlooking the Hudson River and the George Washington Bridge.
 Students are guaranteed housing on campus all years, although many students choose to live in other parts of New York City.